danielbodnar/awesome-stars/README.md

 ## chatbot

+- [Zeeshanahmad4/chatgpt-knowledge-base-chatbot](https://github.com/Zeeshanahmad4/chatgpt-knowledge-base-chatbot) - An advanced chatbot that utilizes your own data to provide intelligent ChatGPT-style conversations using gpt-3.5-turbo and Ada for advanced embedding, as well as custom indexes and knowledgebase for a
 - [grumpyp/aixplora](https://github.com/grumpyp/aixplora) - AIxplora is a open-source tool which let's you query all kind of files not limited to any length or format.
 - [snexus/llm-search](https://github.com/snexus/llm-search) - Querying local documents, powered by LLM
 - [pathwaycom/llm-app](https://github.com/pathwaycom/llm-app) - LLM App is a production framework for building and serving AI applications and LLM-enabled real-time data pipelines.